oaimli/oaimli.github.io/index.md

 My research interest lies in developing computational models to facilitate machines in automatically generating high-quality texts aligned with human intents with a comprehensive understanding of semantically intricate input documents.
 It is a well-known challenge for humans to quickly comprehend lengthy or multiple documents holistically, particularly those with intricate semantics.
 I firmly believe that ideal text generation systems can effectively tackle this issue by efficiently comprehending complex documents and enabling humans to obtain knowledge from the documents effortlessly.

-Throughout my years of pursuing a PhD degree, my research has primarily focused on abstractive text summarization, emphasizing the understanding and modelling of underlying intricate semantics, especially text relationships.
+Throughout my years of pursuing a PhD degree, my research has primarily focused on abstractive text summarization, emphasizing the understanding and modelling of underlying intricate semantics in and among documents, especially text relationships.

 - Abstractive summarization with understanding and modelling text relationships
 - Effective and efficient language learning for lengthy and multiple documents